cremedelacremetop/cremedelacreme/README.md

                 };
 </script>

-In addition, we found the same predominant content rating when using the dataset with imputations:
+Additionally, we found the same predominant content rating when using the dataset with imputations:

 - Content Rating, grouped by top, for dataset with MFO imputation: [Content Rating MFO](https://htmlpreview.github.io/?https://github.com/cremedelacremetop/cremedelacreme/blob/gh-pages/htmls/MFO_content_rating_top.html)